parcel-port/Zappy.API/v2.0/Consignment/README.md

 ## Required Parameters:
 * quoteRequestId [Require, value from /api/2.0/rate]
 * carrierMethodId [Require, value from /api/2.0/rate, e.g. "CPOLTPA5"]
-* emailToRecipient [Optional, 0 or 1, 1 if email to recipient]

 *Booking*
 - **pickupOption** [Optional, 0 or 1, default 1 for booking later, 0 if booking now]